lorien/grab/README.rst

 What is Grab?
 -------------

 Grab is a python web scraping framework.
-Grab provides tons of helpful methods to scrape web sites and to process the scraped content:
+Grab provides a number of helpful methods to perform network requests, scrape web sites and process the scraped content:

 * Automatic cookies (session) support
-* HTTP and SOCKS proxy with and without authorization
+* HTTP and SOCKS proxy with/without authorization
 * Keep-Alive support
 * IDN support
 * Tools to work with web forms
 * Easy multipart file uploading
 * Flexible customization of HTTP requests
 * Automatic charset detection
-* Powerful API of extracting info from HTML documents with XPATH queries
+* Powerful API to extract data from DOM tree of HTML documents with XPATH queries
 * Asynchronous API to make thousands of simultaneous queries.
-This part of library called Spider and it is too big to even list its features in this README.
+This part of library called Spider.
+See list of spider fetures below.
 * Python 3 ready

+Spider is a framework for writing web-site scrapers.
+Features:

+* Rules and conventions to organize the request/parse logic in separate blocks of codes
+* Multiple parallel network requests
+* Automatic processing of network errors (failed tasks go back to task queue)
+* You can create network requests and parse responses with Grab API (see above)
+* HTTP proxy support
+* Caching network results in permanent storage
+* Different backends for task queue (in-memory, redis, mongodb)
+* Tools to debug and collect statistics

 Grab Example